Great Sandy Strait: Geography

 There are numerous named and unnamed islands in the strait.
 The named island are from north to south: Big Woody Island, Round Island, Little Woody Island, Picnic Island, Duck Island, Walsh Island, Turkey Island, Bookar Island, Thomas Island, Slain Island, Tooth Island, Round Bush Island, New Island, Garden Island, Dream Island, and Stewart Island.

 Most of the island are low and sandy in character.
 Only a few have significant elevations, e.g. Big Woody Island rises to 50 m above sea level.
+Although most of the islands are uninhabitable, there is a small area of residential development on the north-west of Stewart Island (25.6161°S 152.9536°E).

 History

 In July and August 1799 Matthew Flinders chartered the coast from Moreton Bay to Hervey Bay in the Norfolk.
-Although he established that K'gari (Fraser Island) was not a peninsula (as was then believed) but an island, he failed to find a navigable channel through the Great Sandy Strait.
+Although he established that K'gari was not a peninsula (as was then believed) but an island, he failed to find a navigable channel through the Great Sandy Strait.
 His explorations of the area is commemorated by a monument called Matthew Flinders Lookout at the top of an escarpment facing the bay in Dayman Park, Urangan (25.2893°S 152.9080°E).

 Lieutenant Joseph Dayman was the first European to navigate through the Great Sandy Strait on 10 November 1846 in a small decked boat called the Asp.
 It had been intended that Dayman rendezvous with HMS Rattlesnake but that ship had already departed.
-Dayman decided it was safer to take the Asp through the Great Sandy Strait rather than risk taking the route to the ocean side of the K'gari (Fraser Island) as he was concerned about rounding the Breaksea Spit.
+Dayman decided it was safer to take the Asp through the Great Sandy Strait rather than risk taking the route to the ocean side of K'gari as he was concerned about rounding the Breaksea Spit.